Evidenced-Based Innovations

 One in three individuals worldwide is living with ongoing pain of some type, and pain is relevant to everyone during their lifetime.

-Beth creates and investigates interventions that equip people with the ability to shape the nervous system toward pain relief.
-That’s a concept that is powerful for patients.
-Her integrative approach works alongside medical treatments and has been shown to improve health outcomes.
+That’s why I am passionate about developing interventions that equip people with the ability to shape their nervous systems toward relief.
+It’s a concept that is powerful for patients.
+This integrative approach works alongside medical treatments and has been shown to improve health outcomes.
+My innovations make possible quick access to this kind of care.

-Empowered Relief is a single-session (2-hour) intervention that rapidly equips patients with effective pain relief skills.
-The Empowered Relief line of science includes four randomized controlled trials conducted at Stanford University School of Medicine involving patients with chronic pain and patients undergoing different types of surgery.
+Empowered Relief® is a 1-session (2-hour) intervention that rapidly equips patients with effective pain relief skills.
+Four randomized controlled trials conducted at Stanford University School of Medicine show efficacy for reducing chronic pain as well as pain and need for opioids after surgery.
 All four trials have yielded clinically meaningful results and durable efficacy at 3 month and 6-months post-treatment.
-Multidimensional benefits across a range of symptoms suggest that Empowered Relief is an all-purpose intervention for people with acute and chronic pain.
+With benefits across a range of symptoms, Empowered Relief® is an all-purpose intervention for people with acute and chronic pain.

 Key Study: